aws-samples/stream-ai-assistant-using-bedrock-converse-with-tools/README.md

 ### Frontend

-This application is based on the [AWS Amplify React+Vite Starter Template](https://github.com/aws-samples/amplify-vite-react-template).
-The design is crafted with [Tailwind CSS](https://tailwindcss.com/) and [shadcn components](https://ui.shadcn.com/), using the [dashboard-03 template](https://ui.shadcn.com/blocks#dashboard-03) for a sleek and efficient UI.
+This application is based on the AWS Amplify React+Vite [starter template](https://github.com/aws-samples/amplify-vite-react-template).
+The design is crafted with [Tailwind CSS](https://tailwindcss.com/) and [shadcn components](https://ui.shadcn.com/), using a [dashboard template](https://ui.shadcn.com/blocks#dashboard-03) for a sleek and efficient UI.

-For creating a conversational user interface, the `useChat()` hook from the [Vercel AI SDK](https://sdk.vercel.ai/) is employed.
+For creating a conversational user interface, the `useChat()` hook from [Vercel AI SDK](https://sdk.vercel.ai/) is employed.

 ### Backend

 The backend is built with AWS services:

-- **Lambda Functions**: These functions call the [Bedrock Converse API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) to send and receive messages from Amazon Bedrock models.
+- **Lambda Functions**: These functions call the Bedrock [Converse API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) to send and receive messages from Amazon Bedrock models.
 Node.js 20 serves as the runtime environment.
 - **Model Selection**: Choose from three models supporting tool calling:
   - Anthropic Claude 3 Haiku
   - Anthropic Claude 3 Sonnet